 When this happens, the Multimeter measures the voltage drop across the diode.
 Hence, if your diode is healthy, it will let current move the forward bias and cause a voltage drop.

-- Once you find the cathode and anode terminals of your diode, ensure that your Digital Multimeter is in diode checking mode.
+- Once you find your diode's cathode and anode terminals, ensure that your Digital Multimeter is in diode checking mode.
 You can do this by turning the middle knob till it gets to the diode symbol.
 Interestingly, the Multimeter can offer a current of about 2mA between the test leads in this mode.

-- B. Place the black probe to the cathode and the red examination to the anode.
+- B. Place the black probe on the cathode and the red examination on the anode.
 With this, you have a forward bias diode.

 - Pay attention to the readings.
-So, if you see that a Silicon Diode voltage value is between 0.6 to 0.7, it's healthy.
-Also, if it's a Germanium Diode, the voltage value should range between 0.25 to 0.3.
+So, it's healthy if you see a Silicon Diode voltage value between 0.6 to 0.7.
+Also, if it's a Germanium Diode, the voltage value should range from 0.25 to 0.3.

 - Reverse the terminals.
 That is, put the black probe to the anode and black to the cathode.
 With this, you'll have a reverse bias.
 And in this condition, the current doesn't flow through the diode.
 So, for a healthy diode, your meter should read OL or 1.

 If you have a bad diode, your meter will show irrelevant values.
 If you have an open diode, no current will flow through it in both conditions.
 So, your meter will show OL or 1.

 But if the diode is short, the current will flow through it because it's acting like a closed switch.
 Hence, your meter will read between 0V to 0.4V.